What’s America’s favorite music genre?

 Close behind was Classic Rock/Oldies, with mainstays like the Rolling Stones, the Who, Foreigner, U2, Rush, ZZ Top, and America keeping the flame alive.
 In total, Classic Rock and Oldie as a category dominated 11 different states, all surprisingly east of the Mississippi River.

-EDM actually only topped one state: Nevada, thanks largely to EDC, or Electric Daisy Carnival and a non-stop schedule of Vegas pool parties and DJ shows.
+EDM actually only topped one state: Nevada.
+That’s thanks largely to EDC, or Electric Daisy Carnival and a non-stop schedule of Vegas pool parties and DJ shows.
 Indeed, EDM has reshaped Vegas, and in turn, Vegas has played a major hand in EDM’s explosive growth.

 And who’s the most popular artist in each state?
 If the number of shows is any measure, here’s the breakdown.